Dan-Buck/kivi-timer/README.md

    ```

 ## Usage
-- The app will start at `http://localhost:5000`.
+- The app will start at `http://localhost:5000`unless otherwise specified.
 - The NGROK tunnel URL is displayed in the console when the server starts.
-Share this with other clients and users who need access.
+Share this with other clients and users who need access without localhost.
+- The **fullscreen timer** is the homepage `/`.
+You must interact with the page for sounds to play.
+Click the timer to open the controls.
 - Access the **control panel** by clicking the timer or navigating to `/control` and logging in with the preset key.
+No sound on this page.
 - The **transit area** screen can be accessed at `/transit`.
+This shows which athletes are next up for each boulder.
+- View the uploaded **athlete data** at `/athletes`.
+This page is for verification and not user-facing (yet).

 ### Operational Workflow
 - From the control screen enter your round settings.
+   - Turn on Finals Mode if only one athlete (per gender) will be climbing at a time.
 - Then upload 1 or 2 athlete .csv files without column headers, formatted as below (via Save As .CSV):
     ```
     Athlete ID 1,Athlete Name 1
     Athlete ID 2,Athlete Name 2
     Athlete ID 3,Athlete Name 3
     ```
+   Remember to specify gender for each upload.
 - Finally hit "Reset" which will queue the athletes and timers for all screens.
 - Now hitting "Start/Resume" will lead with a 5s countdown then immediately into the round timer.
 - It is good practice to click "Clear Athete Data" between rounds if not restarting the server.